aatxe/weiss.city/posts/2017-06-05-bridging-the-system-configuration-gap.md

 dir { path => "/foo" }
 ```

 In this example, we have a `dir` abstraction that creates a directory at the specified path, and a single instantiation for the path `"/foo"`.
 If we then use the command `mv /foo /bar`, there are actually two possible repairs that make this change.
-The obvious one changes the constant `"/foo"` to `"/bar"`, but the other one changes the use of `$path` to `"/bar"` meaning the abstraction ignores its parameter.
+The obvious one changes the constant `"/foo"` to `"/bar"`, but the other one changes the use of `$path` on the second line to `"/bar"` meaning the abstraction ignores its parameter.

 Both repairs are correct in that they preserve the changes made via the shell, but a user is likely to prefer the one that changes the parameters to the abstraction.
 We capture this intuition in a ranking algorithm.
 We calculate a cost for each repair that corresponds to the sum of the number of updates and the number of updates within an abstraction.
 This means that smaller updates and updates that make changes outside abstractions are preferred.

 # Bringing the Shell to Puppet

 We implemented a prototype of imperative configuration repair for Puppet which we called [Tortoise](https://github.com/plasma-umass/Tortoise).
 Our prototype is written in [Scala](http://scala-lang.org), and consists of around 3,300 lines of code.
 It's built using [strace](https://linux.die.net/man/1/strace) and [z3](http://rise4fun.com/z3).
-It has its limitations, but works on a set of real Puppet benchmarks from [GitHub](https://github.com).
+It has its limitations, but works on a set of thirteen real Puppet benchmarks from [GitHub](https://github.com) used in prior work.
 To get a better sense of how it works, let's step through the whole toolchain at a high level.

 The user starts a Tortoise monitor on a shell using its pid: `tortoise watch -i manifest.pp -p pid`.
 The user must specify which manifest is deployed on the system and should be updated according to the edits made.
 They then enter a number of commands on the shell which produce file system effects via system calls.
 Tortoise records these effectful system calls and the paths that they've affected.
 When the user has fixed the bug, they run the command `synth` to signal to Tortoise to generate the repair.[^1] After receiving the `synth` command, the process of imperative configuration repair begins.